 Tree fruit in New Jersey is a difficult crop to grow due to the "high insect and disease pressure" found in the northeast, Merideth Compton says.
 Having worked for eight years as an Integrated Pest Management Associate with Rutgers University, she should know.
 "It's nearly impossible to have organic tree fruit production on the northeast coast.
 Some farmers around here have organic trees, but their production is extremely low because there is so much loss.
 There simply aren't effective organic chemicals to handle certain insects and diseases."

 Local farmers now predominantly use Integrated Pest Management practices, or IPM, to monitor the crop for insect issues, and to recognize when to take action, what specific chemical control to use, and how to use it effectively at lower levels.
 The chemicals used in today's tree fruit production are more specific, and the standard is to spray only what is necessary to prevent problems.
 Farmers aren't likely to overuse these products anyway, because they don't come cheap!
 Appropriate application, to ensure a quality, productive crop, is the norm.
-"We are both licensed pesticide applicators," Compton says of herself and her husband.
-"You can't leave that up to someone else."

 No matter what the farmer's chemical arsenal, disease is insidious, and vigilance is the number one weapon.
-Early this season, Dave Flitcroft's well-trained eye noticed tell-tale oozing patches and wilting blossoms on some of his apple trees at Brook Hollow Farm in Knowlton Township.
+Early this season (2007), Dave Flitcroft's well-trained eye noticed tell-tale oozing patches and wilting blossoms on some of his apple trees at Brook Hollow Farm in Knowlton Township.
 Fire blight!
 The disease, which occurs sporadically in Northwest New Jersey's apple and peach orchards, can cause extensive tree damage when it rears it's nasty little head.
 A highly contagious bacteria that infects a tree's vascular system — spread by insects, wind and rain — the blight has been known for 200 years.
 Yet, fire blight has no known cure, and no perceptible pattern to its onset.
 Infections are controlled by amputation; removal of damaged limbs to save the tree.
 Since the first signs, Flitcroft has gone through the entire orchard, visually inspecting each limb, pruning when necessary and using antibiotic sprays to control recurrence.